Patrick5225/66DaysOfData/Round_3.md

 **Day 50 of #66DaysOfData (February 19, 2022):**

 - Watched StatQuest video of P-values and how they are calculated differently from probabilities (https://www.youtube.com/watch?v=5Z9OIYA8He8)

+---

+**Day 51 of #66DaysOfData (February 20, 2022):**

+- Watched video about 3 methods to add text to the beginning of values in Excel (https://www.youtube.com/watch?v=fMYni2J7oao)

+---

+**Day 52 of #66DaysOfData (February 21, 2022):**

+- Watched video about adding and editing Excel comments/Notes (https://www.youtube.com/watch?v=2PhaaEWY1pQ)

+---

+**Day 53 of #66DaysOfData (February 22, 2022):**

+- Watched video by Maven Analytics of Keyboard shortcuts for Excel (https://www.youtube.com/watch?v=4b1ckfFYdpI)

+---

+**Day 54 of #66DaysOfData (February 23, 2022):**

+- Watched video of the updated mobile report layout for Power BI (https://www.youtube.com/watch?v=vjcWToSAlZ8)

+---

+**Day 55 of #66DaysOfData (February 24, 2022):**

+- Learned about the XLOOKUP function in Excel (https://www.youtube.com/watch?v=xnLvEhXWSas)

+---

+**Day 56 of #66DaysOfData (February 25, 2022):**

+- Watched video about a Power Query tip to quickly change data sources in Power BI and Excel (https://www.youtube.com/watch?v=XIq5vN5oPf8)